Entries and Changes

 If anyone has a burning need for a particular Start Time please contact us and we will try to slot you in as desired

 You will receive a confirmation email from SI Entries (which you should keep until after the event) and successful entries are automatically published on the Entries List page.
-Parental Consent forms for Parent-Junior teams will be acknowledged upon receipt and processed within two weeks.
+Parental Consent forms for Adult-Junior teams will be acknowledged upon receipt and processed within two weeks.
 If you are concerned about your entry status please contact us.

 Use our Facebook page to find partners (for this event only.!!).
 If you are unsuccessful please note the rules about refunds.
 Good Luck.

 Yes.
 See “Withdrawing your entry” on the Entries page.

 Yes.
 Entries are transferable however the ownership remains with the original card payer and it will be up to you to sort out exchange of monies.
 Please also ensure that any new participants read and accept all the terms of entry.